Coral is a hardware and software platform for building intelligent devices with fast neural network inferencing.

 The Edge TPU supports a variety of model architectures built with TensorFlow, including models built with Keras.

-Our workflow to create models for Coral is based on the TensorFlow framework.
+The workflow to create a model for the Edge TPU is based on TensorFlow Lite.
 No additional APIs are required to build or run your model.
 You only need a small runtime package, which delegates the execution of your model to the Edge TPU.

 To build a compatible model, you need to convert a trained model into the TensorFlow Lite format and quantize all parameter data (you can use either quantization-aware training or full integer post-training quantization).
 Then pass the model to our Edge TPU Compiler and it's ready to execute using the TensorFlow Lite API.